-I’m a freelance journalist and author who writes about ideas and developments in science, health, and culture.
-I write regularly for the Boston Globe and MIT’s Technology Review, and my work has appeared in New Scientist, Nature, Science, Wired, Harvard Magazine, and other publications.
+I’m a freelance journalist and author who writes about ideas and developments in science, health, and culture, and I’m currently a Knight Science Journalism Fellow at MIT for 2015-2016.
+My work has appeared in the Boston Globe, Nautilus, MIT Technology Review, New Scientist, Nature, Science, Wired, Harvard Magazine, Architect, and other publications.
 I’m the author of Superdove: How the Pigeon Took Manhattan….And the World, a natural history of pigeons published by Smithsonian Books, which was acclaimed in the New York Times Book Review, New Scientist, and Audubon.
 I’m an alum of MIT’s Graduate Program in Science Writing.
 I cover a wide range of topics including cities and urban ecology, neuroscience, microbiology, and health care.
 I’m drawn to stories that reveal unexpected insights about the everyday world.